 When I get home, Meadow hasn’t moved, and is still exhibiting the same symptoms.
 I make a bed next to her on the floor and watch, and wait.
 As the night wears on, Meadow’s eyes finally quit darting, and eventually—around 5 am—she puts her head on the floor and sleeps on her side.
 I lay with her, stroking her fur, still trying to figure out what’s happening.
 It just doesn’t fit my idea of a seizure.
 Then suddenly, I remember: three years earlier, I’d had a sudden case of extreme dizziness, and my own eyes had danced uncontrollably, just like Meadow’s.
 I had awoken one morning to a world spinning out of control, unable to stand without falling or slamming into walls.
 Even rolling over in bed made the world heave and lurch.
 An ER doctor diagnosed vertigo, likely the result of a severe head cold that had affected my inner ear.
 A drug resolved my symptoms within 20 minutes, although I had to keep taking it for a week.

 Can dogs get vertigo?
 I wonder as I lay there, stroking Meadow’s body.
 As it turns out, the answer is yes.
-In dogs, it’s called vestibular disease.
-Just about any creature with ears and a brain stem can suffer from vestibular disorders.
+In dogs, vertigo is called vestibular disease.
+Just about any creature with ears and a brain stem can suffer from these disorders.

 “Vertigo is a human description of a feeling; dogs can’t tell us what they’re feeling, so vestibular disease is the term used,” says Beverly Sturges, DVM, associate professor of clinical neurology/neurosurgery at the UC Davis School of Veterinary Medicine.